Why study MSc Nuclear Science and Technology?

 The consortium represents more than 90% of the nuclear postgraduate teaching expertise residing in the UK's universities and research institutes.
 You'll be taught by world-leading academics from the University of Birmingham, Leeds, Manchester, London and Sheffield, and will have access to a one-stop shop of postgraduate training in nuclear science & technology, unparalleled in the UK.

 - Duration: 1 year full time

 - Fees: It's important to find out how much the fees are for your course and get advice on funding your studies.
 We recommend using the University's fee lookup tool

-- Entry requirements: good honours degree in materials, metallurgy, chemistry, physics or a related engineering subject from an approved institution
+- Entry requirements: a good honours degree in materials, a physical science (chemistry or physics) or a related engineering subject.

 Registered at Sheffield and based

 The core of each module is one week’s direct teaching at the institution delivering the module, where you would be travelling to, and may include, in addition to lectures, group work, presentation of topics, interactive discussion groups.
 Details of the modules can be found on the NTEC website.